 The contract working days begin on the date stated in the Notice to Proceed.
+The total contract working days for this project is 50 days.

 Do not start job site activities until the Department authorizes or accepts your submittal for: